-7.1 The application site falls within Arnold Town Centre and the proposed market stalls are considered to fall within the definition of a main town centre use.
+- 7.1 The application site falls within Arnold Town Centre and the proposed market stalls are considered to fall within the definition of a main town centre use.
 Policy LPD 53 (Markets) is relevant to the determination of this application and identifies that permission will be granted for proposals that result in an enhancement of existing markets subject to a number of criteria, notably that the proposal is of a high standard of design, will not result in the loss of buildings or open space that contribute to the character of the area, the amenity of nearby residents or occupiers is not comprised and that adequate parking provision is provided.
-These matters are considered later in this report.

-7.2 The proposed temporary change of use of Eagle Square would provide an alternative site for the relocation of existing stalls whilst the Council undertakes a full review of the most suitable future location within Arnold Town Centre A further temporary permission would provide an opportunity for the continued operation of a market and other community or retail events to take place particularly given the proposed flexible hours of operation.
+These matters are considered later in this report. - 7.2 A grant of permanent planning permission would provide an opportunity for the continued operation of a market and other community or retail events to take place particularly given the proposed flexible hours of operation.
 This would enhance the retail and community experience and the vitality and viability of Arnold Town Centre.
-Taking the above into account it is considered that the principle of the proposal is acceptable and is therefore in accordance with Sections 6, 7 and 12 of the NPPF (December 2023), Policies 6, 10 and 12 of the GBACS (2014), and Policies LPD 49, LPD 50 and LPD 53 of the LPD (2018).
+Taking the above into account it is considered that the principle of the proposal is acceptable and is therefore in accordance with

+Sections 6, 7 and 12 of the NPPF (December 2023), Policies 6, 10 and 12 of the GBACS (2014), and Policies LPD 49, LPD 50 and LPD 53 of the LPD (2018).